 From then on, he gave lectures all over the world and wrote numerous books.
 In doing so, he radically negated the “guru principle” and distrusted all forms of organized religion.
 He passionately encouraged his audience to examine his statements on their own responsibility.
 He resolutely advocated the attainment of complete spiritual freedom through self-observation and self-exploration, clearly showing the limits of the mind.
 In doing so, he repeatedly emphasized the importance of one’s own practice and experience.

 J. Krishnamurti was born in 1895 in Madanapalle, a small village in southern India, and died in 1986 in Ojai, California.

-A. H. Almaas is the pseudonym of A. Hameed Ali, under which he published numerous books.
-He was born in Kuwait in 1944, studied physics, mathematics as well as psychology and has been living in the USA for many years, where he founded the “Ridhwan School” in 1975 to teach the “Diamond Approach®”.
+A. H. Almaas is the pen name of A. Hameed Ali under which he published numerous books.
+He was born in Kuwait in 1944, studied physics, mathematics as well as psychology, and has been living in the USA for many years, where he founded the “Ridhwan School” in 1975 to teach the “Diamond Approach®”.
 This is a very pragmatically oriented and experience-based spiritual path.
 Here Almaas combines traditional spiritual practices with insights and methods of modern psychology.
-He emphasizes the students’ own practical exploration and experience (e.g. through training in body awareness or through ‘Diamond InquiryTM’) in order to uncover the manifold dimensions of human potential, so that these can unfold individually, unhindered by our obscurations and delusions.
+He emphasizes the students’ own practical exploration and experience (e.g. through training in body awareness or through ‘Diamond InquiryTM’) in order to uncover the manifold dimensions of human potential so that these can unfold individually, unhindered by our obscurations and delusions.